hoffa/clingy/README.md

 All arguments are passed as environment variables.

 Files matching `INCLUDE` are included.
 Those matching `EXCLUDE` are excluded.
-Both are passed to `grep -E` (i.e. they're extended regular expressions).
+Both are passed to `egrep`.

 Use `FORMAT=1` to format the files instead of checking for differences.